thisKonrad/emy_konrad_art_gallery/README.md

 # art gallery

+basic art gallery app.

+you can mark artwork as favourite & comment it.

-this was a spiced challenge done with next.js and the page router. there was no Zustand used @ this point so its a messy thing with passed props down till the end :point_down:
+this was a spiced group project done with next.js and the page router.

+goal of the exercise was data fetching with react and next.js and react itself of course..